focus-editor/focus/LOG.md

             + Search files in the project
             + Open files by navigating
         + Draw the navigator differently
-        - From root (no path chunks present or from_root = true):
+        + From root (no path chunks present or from_root = true):
-            - Display project dirs
+            + Display project dirs
-            - Display available drives (on Windows)
+            + Display available drives (on Windows)
+        - Project dirs first, then drives
         - When not starting from root - generate
         - Don't draw file paths for the navigator (unless starting from root)
         - Open folder by enter, tab, or slashes